How To Save The Tour de France

 3) 'voluntary withdrawal' from the race.

 The Advantage.
-The advantage is obvious: only two teams need ever be dope tested: the two benchmark teams.
+The advantage is obvious: only three teams need ever be dope tested: the benchmark teams.
 Every other team can dope all it wants, so long as it doesn't win.
 This will produce a level playing field, whether drugs are in play or not.
-By setting a realistic limit, doping ceases to offer any advantage.
+By setting a biologically realistic limit, doping ceases to offer any advantage.

-The members of the two benchmark teams should not be prohibited from competing in the real Tour, but it might be better if they were prohibited from competing on the same team together or for the same sponsor.
+The members of the benchmark teams should not be prohibited from competing in the real Tour, but it might be better if they did not compete on the same team together or for the same sponsor.

 The Fatal Myth.
-But we are easily captive to a myth: namely, that every Tour and every Olympiad must necessarily shove the mark higher still, that the mark can be set indefinitely higher, that every record can, indeed must be beaten, if only by one-millionth of a second.
-What this myth amounts to, in plain text, is this: that the human has no limits.
-This is false.
-This is dangerously false.
+But we are easily captive to a myth: namely, that every Tour and every Olympiad must necessarily shove the mark higher still, that the mark can be set indefinitely higher, that every record can, indeed must be bettered, if only by one-millionth of a second.
+What this myth amounts to, in plain text, is this: denial that humans have limits.
+This is not merely hubris; it is false.
+Dangerously false.
+Injuriously false.
 This is what leads to doping, this mania for ever-better, ever-faster, ever-higher records.
+I suspect that Armstrong succumbed to this mania before he ever set foot on French soil, and probably without even knowing it.
+Perhaps he does not know it today either (he claims he still wants to compete--by which he means, win).
+Call it blind ambition.
+No chemical test of a rider's blood can detect this, so there is no point in further testing.

 Further Advantages.
 The benchmark system would not penalize genuine titans (or well-oiled teams) who bettered the benchmark by more than some arbitrary percent.
 Insofaras their victories were due to natural endowment (viz. teamwork) and not doping, dope testing would validate their supremacy.